 - Width: Footings should have a minimum width of 12 inches.

 Levelness of Footings (1809)

-- Bottom: Preference for the bottom of the footings is that it is level.
-Exception: if building on a sloped grade, you can step the footings as much as 1 unit vertical per 10 units horizontal (or a ten-percent slope).
+- Bottom: Preference for the bottom of the footing is that it is level.
+Exception: If building on a sloped grade, you can step the footing as much as 1 unit vertical per 10 units horizontal (or a 10 percent slope).

 Spread footings help distribute the load carried by the footings over a wider area.